Norwegian Summer 2026 – Day 0: Packing

 So today we’re not headed out — we’re packing for the trip that gets us headed out tomorrow.
 We leave Madison in the afternoon, fly to Detroit, where we have a 5 hr layover, then to Paris, and then finally to Oslo, landing around 4:00 PM on Wednesday.
 Today is Monday.
 Which means today is the day we cram the entire trip into a couple of bike bags and pray the zippers hold.

 The big job was the bikes: getting them stripped down and boxed up into their travel bags, ready for the airport.
-In the past we’ve hauled them to the bus stop on the trailer of another bike, which is its own kind of fun — same packing, different way to get them there.
-This time we decided to keep things simple.
+In the past we’ve hauled them to the bus stop on the trailer of another bike (with Harald’s help, of course!), which is its own kind of fun — same packing, different way to get them there.
+He was up for it again this year, but we decided to keep things simple.
 Or so we thought.

 Here’s the wrinkle — we’re car-free for now as we passed our car on down the line to family in Rockford.
-In a great orchestration of automotive conveyances, we’re actually planning to buy AJ’s Subaru he agreed to let us borrow it.
-It turns out to be juuuuust a bit too small for tomorrow’s operations; we got the bikes in just fine, but then ran out of room for, well, the humans.
+In a great orchestration of automotive conveyances, we’re actually planning to buy neighbor AJ’s Subaru in a few weeks, which he agreed to let us borrow to get to the airport.
+Well, it turns out to be juuuuust a bit too small for tomorrow’s operations; we got the bikes in just fine, but then ran out of room for, well, the humans.
 Great in theory, mildly inconvenient for hauling two bagged-up bikes plus two people plus my dad, who’s playing chauffeur.
-The bus was always an option for the extra human, but it certainly added a bit of extra logistics.
+The bus was always an option for any extra humans, but it certainly added a bit of extra logistics.

 As we were standing there doing the fuzzy geometry in our heads, our neighbor Brian came biking home from work, stopped to chat, and just said, “Hey, why don’t you use our car?”
 Theirs is a Volvo, a smidge bigger, and that smidge was exactly enough.
 We rolled the bikes back across the street and loaded them into the Volvo instead.
 Crisis solved by a guy on a bike.
 Fitting!